 In the U.S. alone there are over 5,000 different micro-cap stocks.
 There is virtually no analyst coverage.
 So, competition is not something you have to worry about.

-The only downside is the stocks are small and illiquid so you have to be patient when you buy them or sell them.
+The only downside is the stocks are small and illiquid so you have to be patient when you buy or sell them.

 To learn how to become a Cabot Micro-Cap Insider subscriber, click here.

 Micro-caps may not be for you.
 That is fine.